OWASP/Docker-Security/D02 - Patch Management Strategy.md

 # D02 - Patch Management Strategy

 Please note that by patch management strategy (patch management plan or policy, or security SLA are used synonymous) in the following paragraphs the scope is not primarily a technical one: It's necessary to agree and have an approval _when_ certain patches will be applied.
 Often this strategy would be a task of an Information Security Officer.
-However not having an ISO should not be an excuse not to have a patch management strategy.
+But not having an ISO is no excuse for not having a patch management strategy.

 ## Threat Scenarios